Hatiya Upazila: Power House

+Hatia-Nijhum Island is being illuminated with electricity at a cost of Tk 400 crore.
+After 50 years, 30,000 customers are being connected to electricity services in the form of 15 MW power plants.
+It is learned that the cost of this project will be 364 crore 36 lakh 15 thousand taka.

 Geography

 Hatiya Upazila is located at 22.3667°N 91.1250°E. It has 47,970 household units and a total area of 2,100 square kilometres.
 It is bounded by the Subarnachar Upazila to its north, Ramgati Upazila to its northwest, the Bay of Bengal to the east and south, and Manpura Upazila to its west.

 Demographics

-At the 2011 Bangladesh census, Hatiya had a population of 442,463.
-Males constituted 51% of the population and females constituted 49%.
-The population over age 18 was 125,512.
-Hatiya had an average literacy rate of 69% (7+ years), against the national average of 72.76%.
+According to the 2011 Census of Bangladesh, Hatiya Upazila had 91,013 households and a population of 452,463.
+144,508 (31.94%) were under 10 years of age.
+Hatiya had a literacy rate (age 7 and over) of 34.21%, compared to the national average of 51.8%, and a sex ratio of 1021 females per 1000 males.
+86,514 (19.12%) lived in urban areas.

 Economy

 The upazila consists of 52 markets and bazaars.
 They include Oskhali, Afazia, Tamruddi, Chowmuhani, Sagaria, Jahajmara, Sonadia chowrasta, Char Chenga, Maijdee Bazar and Nalchira Bazar.
 Most people are employed in agriculture and fishing, and a few professions are government or non-governmental jobs.
 All banks are run by the government including Krishi Bank, Sonali Bank Limited, and Janata Bank Limited.

 The main exports include rice, coconut, betel nut, banana, betel leaf, chili, Hilsa, and other types of fish.